Moving out of home as a first-time renter is daunting; everything feels new and there’s so much to learn. Here's the how-to from HOOD.

-Rental laws in Victoria explained: what are my rights as a renter (2021)
+Rental laws in Victoria: what are my rights as a renter (2021)

 Rental laws can get muddy and difficult to understand.
 Here’s HOOD's breakdown of your rights as a tenant according to Victorian legislation.